diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 The following are good to check as they tend to be misconfigured:
 1. Under the "Unzip Track Reads" stage, the instance type should be set to `mem4_ssd1_x128`

-Before configuring the workflow, it is good practice to create an edit-able copy of the workflow in case anything is misconfigured or needs to be re-run.
+Before configuring the workflow, it is good practice to create an editable copy of the workflow in case anything is misconfigured or needs to be re-run.
 This can be done by selecting `Workflow Actions` and then selecting the `Save as template` action.
 This will take you to a copy of the workflow that can be modified.
 Workflows are automatically saved if any changes are made.
 Return the the `Run Analysis...` screen by clicking the `Start Analysis` button.